 Figure 1.
 Cross-validation retention-time RMSE results as a function of training set size for consecutive replicate runs of a diesel sample.
-The RMSE is shown for (a) ^{1}D with the testing set and (b) ^{2}D with the testing set.
+The RMSE is shown for: a) $^{1}D$ with the testing set and. b) $^{2}D$ with the testing set.

-The RMSE of consecutive replicate runs, which provides our benchmark error, is the blue line in Figure 1.
-The 1D graph (Figure 1a) shows that none of the alignment algorithms are able to improve upon this initial misalignment.
-In the 2D (Figure 1b), there is only a small improvement of less than 0.01 s.
+In the D (Figure 1b), there is only a small improvement of less than 0.01 s.
 This supports the claim that the initial misalignment of consecutive replicate runs indicates the inherent lower-bound limits on any alignment algorithm.

-In the 1D, with no alignment function applied, the RMSE averages 0.0375 min, which is the maximum initial misalignment seen in the 1D across the three replicate tests.
-In the 2D, the initial misalignment is about 0.0131 s.
-Across all three pairs of replicate runs, the average misalignment in the 1D is 0.0243 min which is less than the modulator sampling noise level of 0.038 min.
-[The distillate analyses have a modulation cycle $(P{\rm M})$ of 8 s or $P{\rm M}$ = 0.13 min.
-The standard deviation for random uniformly distributed residuals with respect to a single modulation interval is $12^{-1/2} \times P{M}$ which is about 0.038 min for these data.
-This is the RMS retention-time noise level from the sampling effect of modulation and has implications for the benchmark RMSE in the 1D.]
-The peaks in the diesel sample chromatograms are narrow in the 1D, with a tpw of only about 2 modulations, which affects the choice of an alignment benchmark.
-An alignment method cannot be expected to achieve an RMSE better than the sampling noise, so 0.038 min is the benchmark value in the 1D.
-Across all three pairs of replicate runs, the average misalignment in the 2D is 0.0125 s.
-This value is the 2D benchmark RMSE for the alignment methods being tested.
+In the D, with no alignment function applied, the RMSE averages 0.0375 min, which is the maximum initial misalignment seen in the D across the three replicate tests.
+In the D the initial misalignment is about 0.0131 s.
+Across all three pairs of replicate runs, the average misalignment in the D is 0.0243 min which is less than the modulator sampling noise level of 0.038 min.
+The peaks in the diesel sample chromatograms are narrow in the D, with a tpw of only about 2 modulations, which affects the choice of an alignment benchmark.
+An alignment method cannot be expected to achieve an RMSE better than the sampling noise, so 0.038 min is the benchmark value in the D. Across all three pairs of replicate runs, the average misalignment in the D is 0.0125 s.
+This value is the D benchmark RMSE for the alignment methods being tested.